Frequently Asked Questions

 IS A HEARING THE SAME THING AS GOING TO COURT?

-No. The university judicial process only hears cases involving alleged violations of the Student Code of Conduct.
-Judicial & Mediation Services procedures do not parallel criminal procedures.
+No. The university conduct process only hears cases involving alleged violations of the Student Code of Conduct.
+Student conduct procedures do not parallel criminal procedures.

 IF AN INCIDENT IS BEING HANDLED IN THE COURTS, MAY THE UNIVERSITY ALSO TAKE DISCIPLINARY ACTION?

 Yes.
-Judicial & Mediation Services adjudicates cases independently of the criminal process.
-Thus, a student cited or arrested for an offense may go both to court and through the university judicial process.
+Student Conduct adjudicates cases independently of the criminal process.
+Thus, a student cited or arrested for an offense may go both to court and through the university conduct process.
 That is dual jurisdiction, not a form of double jeopardy.

 DOES A STUDENT WHO HAS BEEN CHARGED WITH A VIOLATION NEED AN ATTORNEY?